capactio/capact/docs/proposal/20211207-delegated-storage.md

 1. Based on the `backend` data:

-    1. Hub resolves details (URL) about the service
+    1. Hub resolves details about the service (TypeInstance details)
+    1. Hub validates whether the storage backend accepts TypeInstance value (`acceptValue` property).
+If not, and the value has been provided, it returns error.
-    1. Calls the registered storage backend service `onCreate` hook:
+    1. Hub calls the registered storage backend service `onCreate` hook:

         ```javascript
         // TODO: Pseudocode, change to actual HTTP requests / ProtoBuf definition